IQTLabs/Teachable-Camera/detect/README.md

  - **videosrc** what video source you want to use.
 Choices are `net` or `dev`.
 Default is `dev`:
     - **dev** a directly connected (dev) camera, can be Coral cam or USB cam or Networked
     - **net** network video source, using RTSP.
 The --netsrc argument must be specified.
+	- **file** a video file can be used as a source
  - **camera_idx**  Index of which video source to use.
 I am not sure how OpenCV enumerates them.
 Defaults to 0.
+ - **filesrc** the path to the video file.
+In the Docker container should be at /app/videos
  - **netsrc** If the `videosrc` is `net` then specify the URL.
 Example: `rtsp://192.168.1.43/mpeg4/media.amp`
  - **exclude** A comma separated list of objects to exclude from recording.
 If there is a space in the object label, enclose it in quotes.
   - **exclude** A comma separated list of objects to exclude from recording.
 If there is a space in the object label, enclose it in quotes.